 Community Palliative Care teams often experience difficulties in obtaining emergency drugs e.g. for use in syringe drivers.
 This can be due to local pharmacies either not holding the required drugs or not stocking sufficient quantities to complete the prescription.
 For a number of years, OCCG has arranged with some Pharmacy Contractors to guarantee stocking an agreed selection of routine palliative care drugs in order to overcome such difficulties.

-Please see the document below which includes a list of participating pharmacies and the list of palliative care drugs that these pharmacies are guaranteed to stock.
-It is recommended to call the pharmacy ahead to check if there is any issue.
+The document below includes a list of participating pharmacies and the list of palliative care drugs that these pharmacies are guaranteed to stock.
 Please note that carers and healthcare professionals are not restricted to obtaining palliative care drugs only from the pharmacies taking part in this scheme.
 Prescriptions for palliative care drugs can be fulfilled by any other community pharmacy.

 Urinary Tract Infection (UTI) Service